 Against this backdrop, the current legislative framework under the Advocates Act needs to be reviewed.
 The prohibition on salaried employment for lawyers has no place in the regulatory regime for lawyers in any modern society.
 In order to promote a compliance culture and respect for rule of law, it is high time that the in-house counsel profession is regulated, and the professional standards and code of conduct be devised that address ethical behaviour of in-house counsel and include that they: Act in a fair, honest and objective manner; act impartially and independently; avoid conflict of interest, financial interest and self interest in the discharge of their duty; and abide by a duty to provide sound legal advice.

 It is time for the role of GC to receive its due recognition.
 The role performed by them should be recognised as a part of legal services, and thus backed by some regulatory body.
-In this direction, the words of the former chief justice of India, Ranjan Gogoi, are laudable and provide a vision for a solution to the ills of the current judicial system.
 The government should formulate a code of conduct for non-litigious services, which can prescribe rules relating to competence, independence, integrity, conflict of interest and confidentiality.